zheylmun/site/content/posts/designing_ergonomic_apis.md

 There are so many incredible examples of great API design in the Rust ecosystem.
-Rust's standard library is the only standard library that I've ever used that I would describe as both "great" and easily readable.
+Rust's standard library is the only standard library that I've ever used that I would describe as both extremely clever and easily readable.
+Clever code tends to be dense and opaque, but Rust's standard library is ingenious because its abstractions are so simple and powerful.

 The Rustacean's that really drive the ecosystem write an unbelievable ammount of code.
 Not only do they write a lot of code, but they write a lot of really good code.
 I've never understood quite how they do it.
-Having the opportunity to spend the time to really polish code myself has given me some insight though.
+Having the opportunity to spend the time to really polish Rust code myself has given me some insight though.
 The key is to just keep fixing the things that are obviously wanting.

 ## What's Wrong?